0xbenc/skyway/README.md

 Find the version with the 'Latest' tag.
 Download the file appropriate for your platform.

-- Mac:
+- Mac
   - Darwin .zip file
   - After downloading
     - Double click to unzip
     - Drag app into `Applications` folder
     - Try to run app
     - If app will not run, allow app in system preferences -> security
-- Linux:
+- Linux
   - .deb file
   - see [Linux installer instructions](#on-linux-debian-x64--arm64) below
-- Windows:
+- Windows
   - .exe file
-  - after downloading, double click to run
+  - after downloading, double-click to run

 ## Making, Building, and Installing

-### System pre-requisites
+### System prerequisites

 - requires node 18.x on x86 Windows, Mac (Intel), and Linux (Debian)
 - requires node 18.x on ARM Mac (M1, M2)
 - requires node 16.x on ARM64 Linux (Debian)
 - ARM32 Linux not supported
-  - It is recommended you find a more lightweight project, with a non-web GUI.
+  - It is recommended you find a more lightweight project, with a non-web GUI
 - ARM64 Windows not supported
-  - If you have an ARM64 Windows device and you are interested in development, plase reach out to a maintainer!
+  - If you have an ARM64 Windows device and you are interested in development, please reach out to a maintainer!

 ### NPM